 Address.
 Include the suite, room, or other unit number after the street address.
-If a preaddressed label is used, please include the information on the label.
-If the Post Office does not deliver to the street address and the corporation has a P.O. box, show the box number instead of the street address.
+If a preaddressed label is used, include the information on the label.
+If the Post Office does not deliver to the street address and the corporation has a P.O.

-If the corporation changes its mailing address after filing its return, it can notify the IRS by filing Form 8822, Change of Address.
+box, show the box number instead of the street address.

 Employer identification number (EIN).
 Show the correct EIN in item C on page 1 of Form 1120S.